Regulations on project funding

 Chapter 4 Applicants and submission of applications

-Article 12 Applicants, two or more applicants and project partners
+Article 12 Applicants, several applicants and project partners

-1 Applications for project funding grants are generally submitted by individuals (applicants).
+1 Applications for project funding grants may be submitted by a single person or by several persons (applicants).

-2 Two or more applicants are eligible if they are needed to achieve the targets set for the planned project.
-In the case of two or more applicants, one person must be designated as the applicant engaging in correspondence with the SNSF.
+2 Several applicants are eligible if they are needed to achieve the targets set for the planned project.
+In the case of two or more applicants, one person must be designated as the applicant engaging in corre-spondence with the SNSF.

 3 Each applicant must meet the eligibility requirements for the submission of applications pursuant to these Regulations and the Funding Regulations, and each is personally responsible for the project.